haplo/dotfiles/README.md

 Fidel's dotfiles
 ================

 This is my personal set up of configuration files.
-I use Debian GNU/Linux so they are particularly tailored for this OS.
+I use Debian and Kubuntu GNU/Linux so they are particularly tailored for this OS.

 Feel free to fork the project and adapt it to your needs, or just to copy whatever you like. **Use at your own risk!**